Super Mario Advance 4: Super Mario Bros. 3: Development

+Release

 It was shown at several video game trade shows, including E3, the Nintendo Gamers Summit, the Games Conference, and the European Computer Trade Show.
-It was once announced for a North American release on September 22, 2003, but was delayed.
-It was first released in Japan on July 11, 2003, in Europe on October 17, 2003, in North America on October 21, 2003, and in Australia on February 23, 2004.
-The release of Super Mario Advance 4 was accompanied by series of e-Cards, which numbered four, with only the first two series released outside Japan due to the failure of the e-Reader.
-Originally the game was bundled with two or seven e-Cards with the extra five being exclusive to the version sold at Walmart early in its North American release.
-Later the game was sold with no cards included and the box art was modified to remove mention of them.
-Because the stages from the e-Cards are stored on the cards themselves and not in the original game, IGN speculated that Nintendo would be able to expand the game indefinitely.
+It has had multiple North American release dates planned, including September 11 and September 22, 2003, but was delayed both times.
+It was first released in Japan on July 11, 2003, followed by Europe on October 17, North America on October 21, and Australia on October 24.
+The release of Super Mario Advance 4 was accompanied by four series of e-Cards, with only the first two series released outside Japan due to the failure of the e-Reader.
+Originally, the game was bundled with two or seven e-Cards with the extra five being exclusive to the version sold at Walmart early in its North American release before a version was released that removed any mention of e-Cards or inclusion thereof.

 The game was re-released on the Wii U Virtual Console in Japan on December 29, 2015, in North America on January 21, 2016, and in Europe on March 10, 2016.
 It includes e-Reader-exclusive content via the data select screen, including the PAL release, which did not originally feature e-Reader support due to the accessory not being released in those regions.
-The game was later re-released on the Nintendo Switch Online + Expansion Pack on February 8, 2023, and once again included the e-Reader stages.
+The game was later re-released on the Nintendo Classics service on February 8, 2023, and once again included the e-Reader stages.

 Reception

-Pre-release

-In his preview of Super Mario Advance 4, IGN Craig Harris criticized the inclusion of Mario Bros. in it due to its prominence in every Mario Advance title beforehand.
-However, he did show excitement for the e-Reader functionality.
-Fellow IGN writer Fran Mirabella III praised the gameplay, adding that the e-Reader functionality makes it more appealing.
-They listed it among the 10 best upcoming Game Boy Advance games of 2003.
-In their hands-on, 1UP.com anticipated being able to play Super Mario Bros.
-3 again, showing excitement for the new levels and abilities.
-GameSpot's Brad Shoemaker commented that the announcement of this re-release would make gamers happy.
-He later added that the enhancements made and its "immense popularity" could make it the best Game Boy Advance Mario title.
-Fellow GameSpot writer Ricardo Torres called the e-Reader functionality a "pleasant surprise" that would add replay value to the game.